Call for Researchers and Practitioners

 - Move beyond critique toward deployable, federated models

-The INDL 2026 conference in Geneva calls for rigorous interdisciplinary work on “AI Supply Chains,” highlighting invisible labor and ethical sourcing embedded in AI systems.
-Solidarity AI 2026 extends that conversation by asking:
+While the INDL 2026 conference in Geneva calls for rigorous interdisciplinary work on “AI Supply Chains,” highlighting invisible labor and ethical sourcing embedded in AI systems, Solidarity AI 2026 extends that conversation by asking: How can AI supply chains themselves become democratically governed, federated, and solidarity-based?

 Conference Themes